danmatthews/LaravelTwigView/README.md

 ```
 ## The `call()` function.

-This allows you to call any static method or any one of Laravel's Facade's through a template, and get the result returned.
-Use this with caution.
+This allows you to call any static method or any one of Laravel's Facade's through a template, and get the result returned. <strong style="color:red;">Use this with caution!</strong>

 The first argument passed to the `call()` function would be the classname and method name as a string, such as `URL::to` or `Form::hidden`.